UmarFarooq-MP/coinstrove/README.md

 To use the backend code for the Coinscience project, follow these steps:

 1. Clone the repository: `git clone https://github.com/UmarFarooq-MP/coinscience`
-2. Install the necessary dependencies using a package manager like `go get`.
+2. Install the necessary dependencies using a package manager like `go mod tidy`.
-3. Set up API keys for the supported exchanges (Binance, Coinmake, Gate.io) and configure them in the project.
+3. Run `docker-compose up -d` it will run zookeeper and kafka in the background.
-4. Build and run the Go application.
+4. Build and run the application using `go run cmd/main.go`.
-5. Access the provided API endpoints to retrieve cryptocurrency prices and find the lowest price for a specific coin on different exchanges.

 ## API Endpoints

-The backend provides the following API endpoints:

 WORK IN PROGRESS

 ## Example Usage

-Here's an example of how to use the Coinscience backend API:
 WORK IN PROGRESS

 ## Contribution